Payment Services Directive 2 (PSD2) and Open Banking Information

 These can include any combination of two of the following:

-Knowledge Icon
+Knowledge

-• Possession – this is something the cardholder has which is recognised by their card issuer.
-A mobile phone can be used to satisfy this requirement.
+This refers to something only the cardholder and their card issuer knows.
+A passcode or memorable secret word can be used to satisfy this requirement.

-Possession Icon
+Possession

-• Inherence – this is something unique to the cardholder and verifiable by their card issuer.
+This is something unique to the cardholder and verifiable by their card issuer.
 A fingerprint, facial and voice recognition, or an iris scan are examples of authentication factors.

-When is SCA required to be implemented?
-The European Banking Authority recognised the complexity and challenges of implementing this directive within the payments environment and has extended its original deadline of 14 September 2019.
-The new deadline for Online eCommerce compliance is 31 December 2020 in Europe.
-The additional time is needed to ensure that all stakeholders in the ecosystem; banks, acquirers, gateway providers and merchants are able to equip themselves with the relevant tools to fully implement PSD2.
+The European Banking Authority recognised the complexity and challenges of implementing this directive within the payments environment and extended its original deadline of 14 September 2019.
+The deadline for Online eCommerce compliance was extended 31 December 2020 in Europe.
+The additional time was needed to ensure that all stakeholders in the ecosystem; banks, acquirers, gateway providers and merchants were able to equip themselves with the relevant tools to fully implement PSD2.

 Open Banking Information